datalad-handbook/book/docs/usecases/encrypted_annex.rst

 The DataLad approach
 ====================

-Bob sets up his remote machine (web server) so that incoming data is saved in a DataLad dataset.
-On that machine, he also creates a RIA sibling for the dataset (accessible from the outside through ssh), and enables encryption for annexed contents.
+Bob sets up his remote machine (web server) so that incoming data are saved in a DataLad dataset.
+On that machine, he also creates a RIA sibling for the dataset (accessible from the outside through ssh, and only to a few authorized users), and enables encryption for annexed contents.
 He chooses a scheme in which the server only has the encryption key.
 Each new data file will be saved in the dataset, pushed to that RIA store, and dropped from the dataset, leaving only the encrypted copy on the remote server.
 On his local machine, he also sets up RIA stores, enables encryption, and scripts his analysis to check out the datasets locally, fetch updates from the remote machine, and push data back to local stores.
-In this way, data is not available anywhere in decrypted form, except when it is being processed.
+In this way, data are not available anywhere in decrypted form, except when it is being processed.

 Step by step